 - 1. Under the agreement of the parties, the fixed interest rate and the indexed interest rate may be defined for creditors. - 2.
 For the purposes of this article, the fixed interest rate shall be the interest rate which is fixed in an agreement and does not change during the entire term of the agreement, or which may be changed upon the onset of certain circumstances (except for the change of the public index) under the agreement.
 The automated change of the interest rate which is caused by the onset of circumstances related to the actions of the customer, in accordance with the pre-determined provisions of the agreement, shall not be construed as the change of the interest rate. - 3.
 For the purposes of this article, the indexed interest rate shall be the interest rate which, under certain rules, is related to the public index and the change of which is caused by the change of the said index. - 4.
 The maximum and minimum fixed interest rate variation thresholds and the minimum interval of variation shall be determined at the time of concluding a credit contract. - 5.
 The lender shall notify the borrower of the interest rate in an acceptable manner. - 6.
 If the annual interest rate is not indicated, then only the annual interest rate provided by law shall apply.
 If the imposition of costs was not provided at the time of calculating the annual interest rate, then such costs shall not be compensated. - 7.
 When a bank credit is granted, the requirements under Article 625 of this Code with regard to an interest rate, a penalty, financial expenses and any type of financial sanction must be complied with. - 8.
-Unless otherwise determined by the legislation of Georgia, a bank credit of up to GEL 200 000 (two hundred thousand) shall be granted only in GEL, except when the total liabilities of a borrower to the same bank credit provider as a result of granting the bank credit exceed 200 000 (two hundred thousand).
-For the purposes of this paragraph, any bank credit attached or indexed, in any form, to a foreign currency shall not be considered as having been granted in GEL.
+Unless otherwise determined by the legislation of Georgia, a bank credit of up to GEL 100 000 (one hundred thousand) shall be granted to a natural person (including to an individual entrepreneur) solely in laris.
+For the purposes of this paragraph, any bank credit attached to a foreign currency or adjusted in any form shall not be considered as a bank credit granted in laris.